aer0usa/bun-vite-react/README.md

 * `bun install`
 * `bun run dev`

+OR, you can run this without installing Bun, with Podman by
+* running the included `podman-bun.sh`

 ## Original Readme:

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.